Natural Soap: Shelf Life, Color & Scent

 The scent of a bar of natural soap in which the essential oil blend has faded is often revived when you use the bar and the outer layer is washed away!

 Natural Colors: Why is my soap a lighter color than the website picture?

 Our natural soap colors come from natural ingredients like spices, clays, botanicals, herbs, coffee, juices, chocolate, and even tomatoes.

 Unfortunately, natural colors will fade over time because most of them are light-sensitive.
 Picture some fresh vibrant rose petals after a few months.

-I can make a batch of soap with the most vibrant natural colors and a mere six months later the colors can morph into a lightish tint.
+I can make a batch of soap with the most vibrant natural colors and a mere 6 months later the colors can morph into a lightish tint.

-Superfatting: Superfat is the amount of free oil left over after the soapmaking process is complete.
+Superfat is the amount of free oil left over in a bar after the soapmaking process (saponification) is complete.
 The method we chose to superfat our soaps creates a bar with a high percentage of unincorporated oils.

 These oils are not consumed in the soap making process and remain to nourish your skin.
 These unreacted oils result in a soap that is more emollient, more moisturizing, and gentler on your skin, but it decreases the shelf-life.